12 Ways to Maximize LinkedIn During a Career Change

 Easier said than done, you say?
 It’s not as hard as you think – and it’ll be worth every minute you spend.

 Consider how a typical job search plays out.
 You go to a job search platform, plug the desired company, job title, and location into a search engine, see what pops up, and apply to the most attractive opportunities.
 There are significant problems with that approach, however.

 You can solve for the first problem by studying the keywords of appealing job postings.
 Make sure your resume mentions all the required experience and skills.
 Note whatever gaps there might be and upskill if it makes sense to do.
-(You may even find a course on LinkedIn Learning that meets your needs.)
+(You may even find a course on how to maximize LinkedIn on LinkedIn Learning that meets your needs.)

 The trick to solving the second problem is to access connections in your network and, in turn, their connections.
 The more you plumb the reaches of your connections, the better your chances of locating hidden opportunities in the unpublished market.
 Doing so calls for strategically managing your network.

 The first rule of thumb in a successful job search is: the bigger the network, the more the opportunities.
 According to a survey published on LinkedIn, networking is the biggest factor in finding a job for all types of people – whether they are actively job hunting, employed, or any combination of the two.
 By some estimates, 85% of all jobs are landed through networking.

 So, if you are looking for a job and your LinkedIn profile doesn’t show 500+ connections, get busy!
 Get in the habit of sending a connection request to everyone you meet.